 Food and Water

 Seemingly the most obvious essential.
 It’s hard to imagine that anyone would be naive enough to step out without stuffing at least a handful of snacks into their daypack.
 Whilst we all know that food and water are necessities the type of food that you pack is also worth considering.
-Protein dense snacks are ideal for regular energy boosts that will be needed every step of the way.
+There are many food options that you can carry but you have to choose the best food for backpacking.
+Protein-dense snacks are ideal for regular energy boosts that will be needed every step of the way.
 Trail mix, nuts, seeds and energy bars are perfect lightweight treats for in between meals for any trek.
 Staying hydrated is just as important as keeping those blood sugars regulated.
 Just 24 hours without enough water could land you in a seriously sticky situation so it’s imperative that you pack enough water.
 As a general rule, two large cups of water per hour should keep you hydrated enough to push through those pain barriers.

 Emergency and First Aid